 Another issue that can occur with wp-cron is performance.
 WP-cron works by checking with every page load.
 When a WordPress page loads, it will check for the list of scheduled tasks to see what needs to run.
 Website pages will check for the scheduled task each time it is visited.
 On a high-traffic website, this can lead to high resource usage and slower website speed.

-How to disable default wp-cron.php behavior?
+How to disable the default wp-cron.php behavior?

 - Log in to your cPanel account.

-- Go to your Wordpress website path.
+- Go to your WordPress website path.

-- Open your Wp-config.php file.
+- Open your wp-config.php file.

-- Inside wp-config.php, add the below line after the database settings.
+- Inside wp-config.php, add the below line after the database settings:

-- Finally, click on the Save Changes button.
+5. Finally, click on the Save Changes button.

-Now, Wordpress will not run the wp-cron.php script each time the website has a new visitor after making these changes.
+WordPress will not run the wp-cron.php script each time the website has a new visitor after making these changes.

 How to set up a manual cron job for wp-cron.php?

-We shouldn't stop all the automatic tasks on the Wordpress website entirely as some of the tasks could be very important.
+We shouldn't stop all the automatic tasks on the WordPress website entirely, as some of the tasks are crucial.
 However, it shouldn't run with every single visitor.
-We can set up control on how these tasks can run.
-We can set the wp-cron.php to run every 12 hours.
-It will run two times in 24 hours.
-It is better in comparison to the default behavior of wp-cron.php.
+We can set up control on how these tasks can run by setting the wp-cron.php to run every 12 hours, twice in 24 hours.
+It is better than the default behavior of wp-cron.php.

 - Log in to your cPanel.

 Once you choose, it will automatically fill the hour section with Every Twelve Hours (0,12).

 cd /home/cPanel_username/public_html; php -q wp-cron.php

-- Finally, click on Add New Cron job button.
+7. Finally, click on Add New Cron job button.

-After setting up the manual cron job for wp-cron.php, your Wordpress website should run the scheduled task at the set intervals.
+After setting up the manual cron job for wp-cron.php, your WordPress website should run the scheduled task at the set intervals.